SureDeveloping/cave-blog/README.md

 The uplosding funtion is deactivated.
 The uploading function with cloudinary was not working shorly before the deployment.
 This function will be added in a later realize.

 ### Wireframe
+To get an idea of the look of the individual web pages, wireframes were created in advance for each page.

 Wireframe for the homepage:
 ![wireframe homepage](docs/readme_images/wireframe-blog-overview.webp "Wireframe homepage")